Manager: Damon Bristo

 Legendary bass-baritone James Morris is world famous for his performances in opera, concert, recital, and recording.
 With a repertoire including works by Wagner, Verdi, Puccini, Offenbach, Stravinsky, Mussorgsky, Mozart, Gounod and Britten, Mr. Morris has performed in virtually every international opera house and has appeared with the major orchestras of Europe and the United States.
 Considered one of the greatest interpreters of the role of Wotan in Wagner's Der Ring des Nibelungen, Mr. Morris has appeared in this role at the Metropolitan . . .
 Opera, Vienna State Opera, Bavarian State Opera, Munich, Deutsche Oper Berlin, Lyric Opera of Chicago, San Francisco Opera and many others.
 He is also considered the world’s leading interpreter of the title role in Wagner's Der fliegende Holländer and has appeared as Hans Sachs in Die Meistersinger von Nürnberg in the major houses of the United States and Europe.

-James Morris begins the 2014 – 2015 season with Edo de Waart and the Milwaukee Symphony as the Commendatore in Don Giovanni.
-He will also return to the Metropolitan Opera as The Grand Inquisitor in Don Carlo and the Commendatore in Don Giovanni.
+In the 2014 - 2015 season, James Morris returns to the Metropolitan Opera in one of his signature roles: Hans Sachs in Die Meistersinger von Nürnberg with James Levine.
+He will also be seen as the Grand Inquisitor in Don Carlo and the Commendatore in Don Giovanni at the MET.
+Additionally, he began the season with Edo de Waart and the Milwaukee Symphony as the Commendatore in Don Giovanni.
 Mr. Morris debuted the role of Oroveso in Norma at the Metropolitan Opera in the 2013 – 2014 season.
 He recently returned to the Lyric Opera of Chicago as Hans Sachs in a new production of Die Meistersinger von Nürnberg and the Four Villains in Les contes d’ Hoffmann.
 Mr. Morris also returned to the Metropolitan Opera in his signature role of Scarpia in Tosca, and then as Ramfis in Aida and Commendatore in the new production of Don Giovanni.
 When the Metropolitan Opera brought Benjamin Britten's Billy Budd into the repertoire, Mr. Morris triumphed in the role of John Claggart and repeated performances of this celebrated role in the spring of 2012.
 Mr. Morris recently added to his repertoire the role of the Doctor in Berg’s Wozzeck with the English National Opera in a new production and praised for his “massive vocal presence.”
 Recent concert performances have included Hans Sachs’s monologues from Die Meistersinger von Nürnberg under Rafael Frühbeck de Burgos and the Boston Symphony Orchestra and in Rossini’s rarely-heard Moïse et Pharaon in the title role of Moïse with the Collegiate Chorale at Carnegie Hall.

 In recent seasons, Mr. Morris appeared in his signature role of Wotan in three complete cycles of Wagner’s Der Ring des Nibelungen conducted by James Levine at the Metropolitan Opera.
 He also performed Hans Sachs in Die Meistersinger von Nürnberg, Wotan in Die Walküre conducted by Lorin Maazel, Gremin in Tchaikovsky’s Eugene Onegin, Dr. Schön/Jack the Ripper in Berg’s Lulu, Fiesco in Verdi’s Simon Boccanegra, Claudius in Thomas’s Hamlet, and Scarpia in Tosca.
 He also sang in the Metropolitan Opera’s 125th Anniversary Gala conducted by Maestro Levine.
 Other notable opera engagements include appearances the Dutchman in Der fliegende Holländer at Opéra National de Paris, the title role of Don Pasquale at Washington National Opera, Scarpia in Tosca at the Lyric Opera of Chicago and Opéra National de Paris; Filippo in Verdi’s Don Carlo at the Cincinnati Opera, Nick Shadow in the new Robert Lepage production of The Rake’s Progress at the San Francisco Opera conducted by Donald Runnicles and Hans Sachs at the Berlin State Opera conducted by Daniel Barenboim.
 He also performed the role of Mephistopheles in Faust for the MET‘s annual parks concerts and gave a recital in honor of the George London Foundation.